The North Carolina International Terminal

 The North Carolina State Ports Authority has purchased a 600-acre undeveloped site on the Cape Fear River just north of Southport, and commenced plans to construct a very large marine container terminal, second in size only to the combined terminals at Port Elizabeth and Port Newark, New Jersey.
 The terminal is intended to accommodate a new generation of very large, deep draft container ships expected to call at East Coast ports after improvements to the Panama Canal in planned for 2014.

 The project would cost over $4 billion. $1.2 billion of that is for the extensive dredging of the Cape Fear River that would be required.
 New highways and improved railroad connections also would be required.

-The State Ports Authority has spent $7 million in engineering and economic studies, but not a penny in tribute to environmental issues.
+The State Ports Authority has spent over $10 million in engineering and economic studies, but not a penny in tribute to environmental issues.
 Nor has there been any independent examination of the economics by State agencies without an interest in the outcome.
-On the pages linked below, Save the Cape provides critical environmental and economic analyses.
+On the pages linked below, Save the Cape provides environmental and economic analyses.
+Although the project was put “on hold” in 2010, it reappeared in the State Ports Authority’s 2015 Strategic Plan as a subject for new studies.
 Save the Cape will continue to gather information, and make all of that information available here.